 While some of what I offer may at times sound like advice, the only real advice I give you is that you use your own reason, logic, observation and experience to determine what is useful and practical in your own life.

 If you find value in the content of this site, please feel free to share these articles with others, and be sure to subscribe to my YouTube Channel.
 You can also find, like and share posts from the Awaken Insight Facebook page.
 Lastly, please consider supporting this site by making a donation, using the link above.
-Your generosity and support is greatly appreciated.
+Your generosity and support is greatly appreciated and helps me to continue sharing in this way.
 Bless & Be Blessed!

 DISCLAIMER: I am not a licenced Psychotherapist, Counselor or Minister.
-The information contained within the Awaken Insight website is not a substitute for professional advice or treatment such as a Medical or Psychiatric.
+The information contained within the Awaken Insight website and YouTube Channel is not a substitute for professional advice or treatment such as a Medical or Psychiatric.
 Nor does the information provided herein constitute legal or professional advice.

 The information shared on this website or expressed during correspondence and sessions is intended to be general information with respect to common life issues.
-Information is offered in good faith meaning that you do not have to apply this information.
-You are encouraged to be guided by your own reason, logic, intuition and wisdom.
+Information is offered in good faith, meaning that you do not have to apply this information.
+Your choices are your own responsibility.
+And you are encouraged to be guided by your own reason, logic, intuition and wisdom.